realA10001986/Dash-Gauges/README.md

 ### Connecting a TCD by wire

-Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place, and there is no way to remote-control the Gauges through the TCD by wire.
+>Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place, and there is no way to remote-control the Gauges through the TCD by wire.
 Therefore I strongly recommend a wireless BTTFN connection, see immediately below.

 For wiring information of my DIY solution, please see [here](https://github.com/realA10001986/Dash-Gauges/blob/main/DIY/README.md#connecting-a-tcd-to-the-dash-gauges-by-wire).

 With the wiring in place, head to the Config Portal and set the option **_TCD connected by wire_**.
 On the TCD, the option "Control props connected by wire" must be set.

->You can connect both the TCD and a Time Travel button to Dash Gauges.
+>You can connect both the TCD and a Time Travel button to the Dash Gauges.
 But the button should not be pressed when the option **_TCD connected by wire_** is set, as it might yield unwanted results.

 ### BTTF-Network ("BTTFN")